Samsung/Tizen-CSharp-Samples/Wearable/SecureRepository/README.md

 ListView with AES-Key should pop up.
 First label should show Encrypted text prefix and the second one text before encryption and after decryption.

+> **Note**
+>
+> Werable UI does not have buttons, therefore application automatically adds sample data to key-manager.

 ## Verified Version
 * [Xamarin.Forms](https://www.xamarin.com/forms) : 2.4.0.91020